Why most complaint-handling guides actually make things WORSE for your customers

-- Want some help for your team as they deal with difficult customers?
+Want some help for your customer care team as they deal with difficult customers?

-Find out about our training, benchmarking and writing services.
+Find out about my training, based on science and research.

 Or get in touch to talk through your needs.

-- Order Captivate: The Science of Succeeding with People
+Order Captivate: The Science of Succeeding with People from your favourite bookshop